Gerald D. Maxwell, Ph.D.Professor Emeritus of Neuroscience

 He previously served as the Associate Dean of the Graduate School for the UConn Health campus from 1992-2007.
 In that capacity he was responsible for programs leading to the Ph.D. in Biomedical Science, the Master of Public Health, and the Master of Dental Science degrees as well as combined degree programs including the Ph.D./ M.B.A., M.D./Ph.D., D.M.D./Ph.D. and the M.D./M.P.H.
 As Associate Dean, he helped transform the Ph.D. program in Biomedical Science to an umbrella admissions model with new curricular elements and also established the combined Ph.D./M.B.A. program.

 Dr. Maxwell received his B.S. degree in Molecular Biophysics and Biochemistry from Yale College.
-He then obtained his Ph.D. in Biology from the University of Oregon where he focused on the developmental biology of the embryonic neural crest.
-He subsequently completed a postdoctoral research fellowship in developmental neurobiology at Harvard Medical School.
-As a faculty member at the UCHC he conducted an National Institutes of Health-funded research program on the molecular and cellular analysis of neural crest development and published widely in this area.
-Currently he devotes his full effort to academic administration and teaching.
-He teaches a wide range of subjects, including stem cell biology and regenerative medicine, in addition to his administrative roles.
+He obtained his Ph.D. in Biology from the University of Oregon.
+He subsequently completed a postdoctoral research fellowship in neurobiology at Harvard Medical School.
+As a faculty member at UConn Health he conducted a National Institutes of Health-funded research program on the molecular and cellular analysis of neural crest development.

 |Ph.D.||University of Oregon||Biology|